Augie Schmidt: Coach at Carthage College

 He retired in 1986 and in 1987 was an assistant coach at Carthage College in his hometown of Kenosha, Wisconsin, where his father, Augie Schmidt III, had been head coach from 1962 to 1980.
 He became the head baseball coach in 1988, and has been the head coach since.
+On October 1st, 2024 Augie Schmidt announced his retirement from coaching at the conclusion of the 2025 season.
+He named John Lequia his successor.

 Personal life

-Schmidt's nephew, Gavin Lux, is an infielder and outfielder for the Los Angeles Dodgers.
+Schmidt's nephew, Gavin Lux, is an infielder and outfielder for the Cincinnati Reds.